jordles/notes/Postgres.md

 ├── [Polymorphic Association](#polymorphic-association)
 ├── [Single Table Inheritance](#single-table-inheritance-multiple-foreign-key-columns)
 └── [Concrete Table Inheritance (Association Table per Model)](#concrete-table-inheritance-join-table-per-association)

+In general, we never want to store derived data (data that can be calculated through queries)

 What should you choose?
 Well if specificity matters, then go for concrete table inheritance of association tables.
 Between those two, If these specifics are even more specified, then go for association table per model.